samy4sam/Multiple-NodeRed-Server/README.md

 ```
 Adjust all **NODE_RED_PW_n**.

+The passwords must be passed hashed (bcrypt) to the Node-Red servers [Node-Red Doc](https://nodered.org/docs/user-guide/runtime/securing-node-red)..
 To hash the passwords this node-red command can be used:
 ```
 node-red admin hash-pw
 ```
-Link to Node-Red doc: [Link](https://nodered.org/docs/user-guide/runtime/securing-node-red).
+or another bcrypt-hash generator like [bcrypt-generator](https://bcrypt-generator.com/)

 The unencrypted passwords can be stored in the .env file as **NODE_RED_PW_n_Blank**.
-However, this is optional and is not used by the Docker container.
+However, this is optional and is not used by the Docker containers.

 ### 5. Create and start Node-Red-Containers
 ```